 Also check out: MSARServicedogs on youtube for the documentary.

-Stinky, the lead dog in this unique program, not only helps train newer service dogs, but also belongs to the ‘Loaner Dog’ support service.
-When soldiers require the immediate assistance of an Elite psychiatric service dog but one is not yet available, MSAR will loan the soldier a fully trained and experienced service dog.
+In her senior role as the lead dog in the unique program, Stinky not only contributes to the training of newer service dogs but also plays a crucial role in the 'Loaner Dog' support service.
+When soldiers urgently require the assistance of an Elite psychiatric service dog and one is not yet available, MSAR steps in by loaning them a fully trained and experienced service dog.